nand-n/ts-notes/chapter3/ch3.md

 ### nullish coalescing (??)

 is a logical operator that returns right hand side operand when its left side opperand is null or undefined otherwise it returns the right side opperand.

+## Context is used in Type inferecnes

+Ts dont just infer iypes based on values , it also consider the context in wichich the value occurs.